semgrep/semgrep-docs/docs/faq.md

 Yes!
 Semgrep is safe to run on your private code.
 The [Semgrep Registry license’s](../licensing/#semgrep-registry-license) commercial restrictions only come into effect if you are _selling_ the rules provided in the semgrep-rules repository.
 If that’s the case, you’ll need to talk with r2c first to get permission.

-### I’m a security professional and want to use the semgrep-rules project with my clients as part of my paid services.
+### I’m a security professional and want to use the Semgrep rules with my clients as part of my paid services.
 Is that ok?

 If you have a typical consulting service and running Semgrep or Semgrep rules is part of your assessments, that’s great and of course feel free to refer your clients to the [Semgrep App](https://semgrep.dev/).
 But if your entire service is about scanning code and you want to charge for running the `semgrep-rules` repository that r2c and the community created and maintains, you need to discuss this with r2c.